gestaacinc/sql_connection/sql_join.md

-Here's the SQL script converted to markdown:
+Here's the complete version with all content (technical explanations and business scenarios) converted to markdown:

 ```markdown
 # Day 7: Presentation SQL Queries